CLooG: CLooG

 In this section, we describe the data structures used by the loop generator to represent and to process a code generation problem.

-The CloogMatrix structure is directly the PolyLib Matrix data structure (see Wil93).
+The CloogMatrix structure is equivalent to the PolyLib Matrix data structure (see Wil93).
 This structure is devoted to represent a set of constraints.
-It is defined in polylib/types.h as the following:

 { unsigned NbRows ; /* Number of rows. */